 Cost savings within the banking industry have been estimated to range from $16bn to $20bn per year through the adoption of blockchain technology.

 It’s not just the cost savings, however.
-Consider a shift in fundraising approaches away from the debt capital markets and initial public offerings to Initial Coin Offerings (ICO).
 If we take it a step further, would there be any need for the equity markets as we know them today?
 Cryptocurrencies could replace traditional shares of companies, listed or unlisted and the blockchain technology would then manage and record the transfer of shares for the given company on a decentralized ledger.
 Maybe it will not happen tomorrow, but, it could be the reality.